-- 1. The prospective applicant has a cybersecurity risk management plan (the plan) in place that is either of the two: - a.
-Operational if the prospective subgrantee is providing service prior to the award of the grant - b.
-Ready to be operationalized upon providing service if the prospective subgrantee is not yet providing service prior to the grant award. - 2.
-The plan reflects the latest version of the National Institute of Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity (currently Version 1.1) and the standards and controls set forth in Executive Order 14028 and specifies the security and privacy controls being implemented.

-- 3. The plan will be reevaluated and updated on a periodic basis and as events warrant. - 4.
-The plan will be submitted to the Eligible Entity prior to the allocation of funds.
+- 1) The prospective subgrantee has a cybersecurity risk management plan (the plan) in place that is either: - a. operational, if the prospective subgrantee is providing service prior to the award of the grant; or - b. ready to be operationalized upon providing service, if the prospective subgrantee is not yet providing service prior to the grant award; - 2) The plan reflects the latest version of the National Institute of Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity (currently Version 1.1) and the standards and controls set forth in Executive Order 14028 and specifies the security and privacy controls being implemented; - 3) The plan will be reevaluated and updated on a periodic basis and as events warrant; and - 4) The plan will be submitted to the Eligible Entity prior to the allocation of funds.
 If the subgrantee makes any substantive changes to the plan, a new version will be submitted to the Eligible Entity within 30 days.